bentomhall/nih-system/homebrewery/world/player-options.md

 9th|Mass cure wounds, wall of stone

 #### Steadfast Protection
-When a creature you can see within 60 ft takes damage, you can use your reaction to grant them resistance to the damage.
-If you do so, you take the same amount of damage they did.
-You can still apply any applicable damage resistances or immunities you may have to reduce the transferred damage further.
+Starting at 1st level, when a creature you can see within 60 ft takes damage, you can use your reaction to grant them resistance to the damage.
+If you do so, you take the same amount of damage they did (after applying resistances or immunities).
+You can still apply any of your applicable damage resistances or immunities you may have to reduce the transferred damage further.
 This transferred damage does not cause Concentration saving throws.

 #### Eldritch Shield
 Starting at 6th level, you learn an additional Blast Effect that does not count against your limit of known Blast Effects:
-**Eldritch Shield: 1+ SP** When you hit a target with your eldritch blast, you can choose one creature other than yourself per SP spent within 30 feet of the target.
-That creature gains temporary hit points equal to your Charisma modifier + your proficiency.
+**Eldritch Shield: 1+ SP** When you hit a target with your Eldritch Blast, you can choose one creature other than yourself per SP spent within 30 feet of the target.
+That creature gains temporary hit points equal to your Charisma modifier + your proficiency bonus.

 #### Aether Ward
 Starting at 10th level, you can call on your patron to shield allies from magical abilities.
 As a reaction when a creature you can see casts a spell or uses a magical ability that requires a saving throw, you can cause all targets of that spell or effect to make the saving throw with advantage and gain resistance to any damage caused by the effect.
 You can do so after seeing the initial roll but before any of the roll's effects occur.